Client Asset Management Platform

 Module

 Advisors want to see their book of business visualized to be able to flag issues requiring action and ensure regulatory compliance.
 Serving as the advisor's command center, the book of business module gives financial advisors a high-level view of their book of business.
 We opted for a table of customizable financial metrics as columns and the advisor's client accounts as individual rows.
-The table is treated with as little visuals as possible to reduce visual noise and dive straight into the data.
+The table is treated with as little visuals as possible to reduce visual noise and surface the data immediately.
 Data points fitting alert requirements are highlighted for advisors to take immediate action.

 book of business module